GLOBAL MARKETS-Shares tap the brakes, bonds sense caution | Business

 POLICY CHANGES The global inflationary pulse was also in the headlines as the South Korean central bank lifted its base rate off a record low, the first major economy in Asia to do so.

-Governor Lee Ju-yeol maintained his hawkish tone and suggested the bank could further tighten policy as data showed Asia's fourth-largest economy was overheating.
+Governor Lee Ju-yeol suggested the bank could further tighten policy as data showed Asia's fourth-largest economy was overheating.
 Central banks around the world are laying the groundwork for a transition away from crisis-era stimulus as what began as emergency support now overheats many economies.

 Investors and policymakers are particularly focused on what Fed Chair Jeremy Powell signals at Jackson Hole on Friday.
-"Ideally, the Fed would like to observe as long as possible, (and)...make sure that the economy is well on track towards growth," Raghuram Rajan, former RBI governor, and finance professor at the University of Chicago Booth School of Business, told the Reuters Global Markets Forum on Wednesday.
-"Of course, the problem is the Delta variant, plus whatever variants are lurking in the background."
+"The Jackson Hole meeting could be the trigger for the Fed to consider tapering its bond purchases, though it is unlikely," Sébastien Galy, senior macro strategist at Nordea Asset Management said.
+"The Delta variant is spreading and the overshoot in inflation has dampened consumer sentiment – a process that could last another month or so."

-Treasury yields inched down in Asia but were rising again in Europe.
-The yield on benchmark 10-year Treasuries was last 1.35% compared with 1.33% in late Asian trading.
-The dollar was edging up too, sitting 0.1% higher at 1.1757 per euro and buying 110.16 Japanese yen.
+Treasury yields had inched down in Asia but were rising again as U.S. trading began.
+The yield on benchmark 10-year Treasuries was last 1.36% compared with 1.33% in late Asian trading.
+The dollar, which is up nearly 4% since late May, was edging up again too, 0.1% higher at 1.1757 per euro and buying 110.16 Japanese yen.

 In commodity markets, oil prices fell after three days of gains, with Brent crude down 0.9% at $71.56 per barrel and U.S. crude dipped 1.2% to $67.5 a barrel.
 Gold and iron dipped 0.3% and 0.8% respectively in metals markets.